Super-Chern-Simons spectra from Exceptional Field Theory: supermultiplets

 }An $\cN=2$ massless gravitino multiplet (MGINO$_2$) was not tabulated in \cite{Klebanov:2008vq}, but its state content can be easily inferred.
 The OSp$(4|2)$ content of the OSp$(4|3)$ gravitino multiplets is given by \cite{Fre:1999gok,Minwalla:2011ma} { \arraycolsep{1pt}

 }Finally, the OSp$(4|2)$ content of the OSp$(4|3)$ vector multiplets is given by \cite{Fre:1999gok,Minwalla:2011ma} { \arraycolsep{1pt}

 }

-The state content of the OSp$(4|3)$ supermultiplets can be worked out from (\ref{eqN=3multipGravitons})--(\ref{eqN=3multipVectors}), using the $\cN=2$ tables in appendix A of \cite{Klebanov:2008vq}.
-The result, for the multiplets that enter the $\cN=3$ spectrum discussed in section \ref{sec:N=3SpectrumIIA}, is presented in tables \ref{MGRAV3j0=0}--\ref{SVEC3j0geq2}.
+The state content of the OSp$(4|3)$ supermultiplets in items \ref{item:MGEV3}--\ref{item:SVEC3} above can be worked out from (\ref{eqN=3multipGravitons})--(\ref{eqN=3multipVectors}), using the $\cN=2$ tables in appendix A of \cite{Klebanov:2008vq}.
+The result is presented in tables \ref{MGRAV3j0=0}--\ref{SVEC3j0geq2} below.
+These tables are useful to work out the $\cN=3$ spectrum discussed in section \ref{sec:N=3SpectrumIIA}.
+Tables \ref{SGRAV3j0=1/2} and \ref{SGRAV3j0=3/2} for the SGRAV$_3$ with $j_0 = \frac12$ and $j_0 = \frac32$ are the only tables not needed for that purpose (according to table \ref{tab:ShortN=3Spectrum}, the short graviton spectrum for the $\cN=3$ AdS$_4$ solution comes in representations of integer isospin only), but are also presented for completeness and general reference.
 The tables for supermultiplets with integer isospin agree with \cite{Fre:1999gok} (except for table \ref{MVEC3j0=1} for the MVEC$_3$, which corrects a typo in their table 5 with $J_0 = 1$ therein).
 Unlike for $\cN=2$, where the state content of the OSp$(4|2)$ supermultiplets is independent of the R-charge $y_0$, in the $\cN=3$ case, supermultiplets of the same type ({\it e.g.} LGRAV$_3$'s) with different isospin $j_0$ may have different state contents.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}